SARCOIDOSIS

 Sarcoidosis

-There are some labs and imaging that can be done to monitor the course of the disease.
+There are some lab tests and imaging that can be done to monitor the course of the disease.
 These may include:

 Integrative treatment of sarcoidosis includes natural support to reduce inflammation and breakdown granuloma formation, as well as herbs and nutrients to improve cellular functioning of the remaining healthy organ tissue.